In vitro fertilization (IVF)

 How many embryos will be transferred?
 The number of embryos transferred is typically based on age and number of eggs retrieved.
 Since the rate of implantation is lower for older women, more embryos are usually transferred — except for women using donor eggs or genetically tested embryos.

-Most doctors follow specific guidelines to prevent a higher order multiple pregnancy — triplets or more — and in some countries, legislation limits the number of embryos that can be transferred.
+Most doctors follow specific guidelines to prevent a higher order multiple pregnancy, such as triplets or more.
+In some countries, legislation limits the number of embryos that can be transferred.
 Make sure you and your doctor agree on the number of embryos that will be transferred before the transfer procedure.